-In Level 2 you will be introduced to the three symbols, learn how to perform distance healing and practice doing a group healing.
+In Level 2 you will be introduced to the three symbols, learn how to perform distance healing and participate in a group healing.
 Prerequisite is Level 1 with me or another Reiki Master/Teacher.

 This training is for:

 - Anyone interested in learning Reiki energy healing for yourself and your loved ones.

 - Medical personnel, body workers, hospice staff, volunteers, counselors, and other healing professionals.